acidburn0zzz/orgs-docs/roles-and-privileges.md

 - Manage **Team** package access

-If an Admin would like to add an npm user to their team, they will need to ask and Owner to first add that user as a member of the Organization.
+If an Admin would like to add an npm user to their team, they will need to ask an Owner to first add that user as a member of the Organization.

 ## Member